samchristywork/number-naming/README.md

 one hundred three million, nine hundred ten thousand, four hundred fifty seven
 ```

+## Special Numbers

+One of my main motivations for writing this code was to extract interesting
+properties from lists of numbers.
+Here are a few things I've found out.

 ## License

 This work is licensed under the GNU General Public License version 3 (GPLv3).